fx-chun/uchuujin/README.md

 ---

-Nichijou is owned by Funimation/Whatever one licensed it in Japan.
+Nichijou is owned by Funimation (in US/Canada).